 Hike the magical Secret Hobbit Trail (if you can find it!)
 Then head to Cape Perpetua, where the Siuslaw National Forest juts out over the ocean in a forested headland.
 You can hike or drive to the breathtaking viewpoint at the top.
 Sights like Thor’s Well and Cook’s Chasm showcase the unbridled power of the Pacific Ocean.

 Charge up at the Three Rivers Casino Resort just outside of Florence with golf, casino gaming and dining.
 In town, enjoy a delicious dinner at the Waterfront Depot Restaurant & Bar — a historic former train depot from nearby Mapleton — or Bridgewater Fishhouse and Zebra Bar.
-Stay overnight at the Driftwood Shores Resort & Conference Center or the Old Town Inn.
+Stay overnight at the Driftwood Shores Resort & Conference Center, which has a Level 2 charging station and ocean-view rooms.
+If you prefer to stay in the heart of Historic Old Town Florence, check out the Old Town Inn.

 Day Three: Florence to Brookings (155 miles / 3.25 hours)